PMEC-OSU/FOSTWIN/README.md

 The Modify Control Display button gives you the following options:
 ![](images/editctrldisp.png)

-This diaglog allows for some UI customization, to reflect your custom controller and input option type.
+This dialog allows for some UI customization, to reflect your custom controller and input option type.
 The Signal names across the top row update the labels on the very bottom chart in the UI.
-This chart is configured to show any data set up in your uploaded control model that is sent to one of the four available outputs.
+This bottom UI chart is configured to show data set up as outputs in your control model.

-The Param options for the rest of the dialogue box are for setting names, ranges (min, max, step), and types for the control options.
+The Param options for the rest of the dialog box are for setting names, ranges (min, max, step), and types for the control options.
 These are pre-populated with realistic ranges and correct names if "Default Control" is selected in the compilation options.
 The Type is either a range (slider) or a spinner (a numeric input with up and down arrows to increment the value).
 The spinner updates the param when "set param" button is pressed.
 The sliders update the param when the slider is released.

 Pressing the "Update" button will save your changes and refresh the main page.

 ### Start/ Stop FOSTWIN

 These buttons start and stop the realtime simulation on the Speedgoat real-time.
 The Stop button allows you to terminate the simulation before the allocated run time.
-Note that you can only prepare and download data once the simulation is completed, either after the full run time, or after the Stop button was pressed.
+Note that you can only prepare and download data once the simulation is stopped, either after the full run time, or after the Stop button was pressed.

 ### Prepare & Download Data (and data definitions)

 Pressing this button prepares high temporal resolution (1 kHz for SID) data for subsequent post processing.
-For long simulation times, this data preparation may take a few minutes.
+For long simulation times, this data preparation step may take a few minutes.
 Once complete, a .mat file will be available in your downloads.

 The logged data includes:
 - Power